RedisLabs/redislabs-docs/content/platforms/kubernetes/stability.md

 where `rec-0` is the name of one of the pods associated with the Redis Enterprise cluster.

-## Using Priority to Protect from Preemption
+## Using priority to Protect from Preemption

 When a Redis Enterprise node pod is scheduled, it can be assigned a [priority class](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)